Searching for exotic Higgs bosons from top quark decays at the HL-LHC: Acknowledgement

 \section{Acknowledgement}

 We thank Siddharth Dwivedi, Ipsita Saha and Nivedita Ghosh for useful discussions.
 IC acknowledges support from DST, India, under grant number IFA18-PH214 (INSPIRE Faculty Award).
 TJ acknowledges the support from Science and Engineering Research Board (SERB), Government of India under the grant reference no. PDF/2020/001053.
 We acknowledge support of the computing facilities of Indian Association for the Cultivation of Science and Saha Institute of Nuclear Physics.
+Finally, we thank the anonymous Referees for their insightful criticisms and suggestions which have led to a substantial improvement of the manuscript.

 \typeout{}